 How can I improve my application?

 Although the particular skills and qualities we look for in an applicant differ from program to program, prior experience in the field to which you are applying increases the likelihood of your application being successful.
 If you do not have previous experience, you might consider a workshop or course at NBSS or similar craft center to build your skills.
 We are happy to discuss this with you if you are unsure if you would benefit from additional experience.
-The most important quality that we look for in all applicants is an understanding of and a commitment and passion for their craft.
+The most important quality that we look for in all applicants is an understanding of and a commitment and passion for craft.

 Financial Aid and Housing